 What’s the verdict?

-Dark mode is not just another trend because it is here to stay.
+Good UI is integral for your business success.
+If people don’t enjoy looking at it, certainly they are not going to use it.
+Considering that as a primary reason, your app or platform needs to support dark mode.
+It is not just another trend, it is here to stay.
 The long list of benefits sings positive praises regarding the impact of the dark mode on UX.
 However, while this feature is great, it is not going to completely dethrone white screens.
 For starters, a dark screen is not a good choice when using your device in the morning or in a room that is well-lit.
 When there is enough light, this mode can harm the pupils of your eyes.
 Moreover, designers have to be very careful with this feature.
 After all, black is a powerful color and it can evoke strong emotions.
 If not used judiciously, it can make the design of the app unappealing and also unnatural.

 What’s the best way to incorporate this feature, you ask?
 Dark mode theme is best used by offering users the option of switch-to-dark-mode feature within the app.
 This way users have the liberty to adjust their apps as per their viewing convenience.